theaquamarine/windows-powershell-docs/docset/windows/dcbqos/enable-netqosflowcontrol.md

 ```

 ## DESCRIPTION
-The **Enable-NetQosFlowControl** cmdlet enables priority-based flow control (PFC) in Windows Server® 2012 and later.
+The **Enable-NetQosFlowControl** cmdlet enables priority-based flow control (PFC) in Windows Server??
+2012 and later.
 PFC is part of the IEEE data center bridging (DCB) standard.
 If Windows Server 2012 or later is configured to be **not willing** to accept configurations from a remote device, Windows Server 2012 or later programs DCB capable NICs, which enables PFC at the link level.